Global Leaders Committed to Eliminating Forced Labor

 In Honor of William Menking, (1947- 2020) Co-Founder of the Design for Freedom Working Group and Founding Editor-in Chief of The Architect’s Newspaper

 A symbol of freedom across time and cultures, the Design for Freedom hummingbird emblem embodies the spirit of survivors and our role in safeguarding them.
 The hummingbird’s vibrant colors, piercing gaze, and uplifted wings exude a relentless energy and optimism.
-But, a hummingbird loses its color in captivity, and only regains it when it’s free.
 A silhouette forms from the shape of the hummingbird and poignantly reminds us of the modern slavery that has been hidden in plain sight for too long.

 Grace Farms Foundation’s interdisciplinary humanitarian mission is to pursue peace through five initiatives — nature, arts, justice, community, and faith — and Grace Farms, a SANAA-designed site for convening people across sectors.
 Our stake in the ground is to end modern slavery and gender-based violence, and create more grace and peace in our local and global communities.